 ▪️Transactional analysis: helping to identify thoughts, behaviours and emotions.

-I have spent 2 years with the National Health Service in a GP's surgery, experiencing a wide range of issues such as; long term illness, anger issues, low self esteem, depression, relationship issues, addiction and eating disorders.
+I have spent 2 years with the National Health Service in a GP's surgery, experiencing a wide range of issues such as; long term illness, anger issues, low self esteem, depression, relationship issues.

 My experience and my clients are wide-ranging in age, gender and experiences.
 I often mix different types of therapy to suit the individual.